 Entrance.
 Foto di Architetti Comes - Del Gallo

-The exhibition of the Casa di Goethe throws a light on Goethe's personal enthusiasm for the fine arts.
-On display some of his Italian drawings and sketches but also works on antique architecture and sculpture as well as texts on his theory of colours.
+The exhibition of the museum's own collection furthermore highlights Goethe’s personal enthusiasm for the fine arts.
+The museum displays drawings from his very own Italian sketchbook, some fragments of thoughts on antique architecture and sculpture as well as texts on Goethe’s theory of colours.

-Andy Warhol’s Goethe portrait (1982) is certainly the exhibit's main eye-catcher.
-It was inspired by Tischbein’s portrait of Goethe in the Campagna Romana.
-A copy of this celebrated painting is on display in the room where the original was painted more than 200 years ago – Tischbein’s studio.
+Andy Warhol’s Goethe portrait (1982) is certainly the exhibition’s eye-catcher.
+It was inspired by Tischbein’s portrait of Goethe in the Campagna Romana, of which a copy is on display in the very room where the original had been painted more than 200 years ago – Tischbein’s studio.

-Last but not least the literary aspect.
-The last room is dedicated not only to Warhol's Goethe portait, but also to Goethe's works written or completed in Rome or inspired by the city.
+Besides Warhol’s large size artwork, the focus of the room also lies on a literary aspect: it is dedicated to works, Goethe wrote or finished off while in Rome as well as those that were inspired by the city.
 Among them, Iphigenia, The Roman Elegies, Tasso, Egmont, Faust, The Roman Carnival and, of course, the Italian Journey.